m-bock/purescript-benchlib/README.md

 Wrote HTML report to bench-results.html
 ```

-The visualization will look like:
+The HTML report in `bench-results.html` will look like:

 ![ChartJs output](docs/screenshot-simple-results.png)

+It clearly demonstrates that List.Cons operates in constant time (O(1)), whereas List.snoc requires linear time (O(n)).